Romans 6:14 For sin will have no dominion over you, since you are not under law but under grace.

 Is sin whatever we want it to be?
 Who is the Potter and who is the clay?
 Do we as mere humans get to redefine sin?
 Of course not.

-The sin that we are not to continue in is the same sin that put us in the position of needing grace in the first place, and “that sin“ is disobeying the Law of God given through Moses; it always has been and always will be.
-The definition of sin has not changed, and Paul commands us not to continue in that sin .
+The sin that we are not to continue in is that same sin which put us in the position of needing grace in the first place!
+“That sin“ is disobeying the Law of God given through Moses; it always has been and always will be.
+The definition of sin has not changed, God does not change, and Paul commands us not to continue in that sin .

-How does Paul know what sin is?
-Paul tells us that the Law of Moses shows us what sin is ~
+How did Paul know what sin is?
+Paul himself told us that the Law of Moses shows us what sin is ~

 Romans 3:19-20 19Now we know that whatever the law says it speaks to those who are in the law, so that every mouth may be stopped, and the whole world may be held accountable to God.
 20For by works of the law no human being will be justified in his sight, since through the law comes knowledge of sin .